alexyorke/alexyorke.github.io/_posts/why-your-team-thinks-pipelines-are-scary-and-how-to-fix-it.md

+---
+title: "Why your team thinks pipelines are scary (and how to fix it)"
+date: 2021-02-22
+---

 Pipelines can be scary.
 Why is that?
 Well, they are central to many CI/CD development workflows.
 They are the window to pushing code into production.

 Once they break or start having issues, the entire development team has to stop and fix it.